-2019 2018 Ratio of the market value of assets to total payroll 6.74 6.58 Ratio of actives to retirees and beneficiaries 1.22 1.21 Duration of the actuarial liability 11.52 11.70
+2020 2019 Ratio of the market value of assets to total payroll 6.54 6.74 Ratio of actives to retirees and beneficiaries 1.25 1.22 Duration of the actuarial liability 11.36 11.52

 Ratio of Market Value of Assets to Payroll: The relationship between assets and payroll is a useful indicator of the potential volatility of contributions.
 For example, if the market value of assets is 2.0 times the payroll, a return on assets 5% different than assumed would equal 10% of payroll.
-A higher (lower) or increasing (decreasing) level of this maturity measure generally indicates a higher (lower) or increasing (decreasing) level of payroll.
+A higher (lower) or increasing (decreasing) level of this maturity measure generally indicates a higher (lower) or increasing (decreasing) volatility in plan sponsor contributions as a percentage of payroll.